 If you are familiar with polyester and spandex blends, you’ll know that clothing made up of this material does not usually need ironing.
 If you remove the item immediately from the washer or dryer once it’s done and hang it up, the clothing item shouldn’t have any wrinkles.

 There are no instructions or recommendations on the care labels on LuLaRoe clothing suggesting that an item should be pressed or ironed.
 Though the official LuLaRoe company website doesn’t list any information about clothing care, several independent LuLaRoe consultants maintain blogs or websites that include information on proper care.
-However, if you do find yourself with a wrinkly LuLaRoe item, these ironing tips should help.
+However, if you do find yourself with a wrinkly LuLaRoe item, ironing will help.

 While LuLaRoe is a California-based company, its clothing is manufactured in many different countries.
 The comfy clothing is made of blended materials and is relatively easy to care for as long as you remember their motto: “Hang dry or you’ll be sad”.
 If you like comfort and style and don’t mind that it’s not 100% made in the USA, LuLaRoe may be the brand of clothing for you!